asnts18/ai201-project1-unofficial-guide-starter/planning.md

      A review-heavy corpus warrants different chunking than a long FAQ. -->

 **Chunk size:**
-300–600 tokens.
+350 tokens (1 400 chars).
+Spec range: 300–600 tokens.

 **Overlap:**
-100–150 tokens
+100 tokens (400 chars).
+Spec range: 100–150 tokens.

 **Reasoning:**
 Reddit comments are short, conversational, and often split across replies, so smaller chunks work better than for formal policy docs.
 The overlap helps preserve the back-and-forth context in housing threads.
 Other documents mix step-by-step instructions, FAQs, policy details, and listings, so moderate chunks help keep a whole policy section or checklist item together without making retrieval too broad.

+**Implementation note (updated after chunking run):**
+Initial implementation used 450-token chunks (spec midpoint), which produced 45 chunks across 8 available documents — below the 50-chunk minimum for meaningful retrieval.
+Reduced to 350 tokens (lower end of spec range, still within 300–600) to produce 57 chunks.
+The Reddit megathread and remaining blocked sources are not yet available; when added they will substantially increase the chunk count, so no further adjustment is expected.

 ---